Is Your School’s Marketing Fragile?

 - What is your true replacement number?
 For example, if you are a K-8 school and you graduate 40 eighth graders every year, you not only need to recruit 40 kindergarteners but also any other students who left via natural attrition.

-- Where are your students coming from and how did they hear about you?
-If you are not asking this question, go back and ask your new parents.
-This is great fundamental knowledge that will help you to understand your kindergarten feeder schools as well as a rough idea on what your marketing channels are.
+If you are not asking that final question, go back and ask your new parents.
+This is great fundamental knowledge that will help you to understand your feeder schools as well as get a rough idea on what your school marketing channels are.

 By doing this exercise, you will probably find there are a lot of gaps in what you know and don’t know.
 Write those down so you can begin to develop a plan to address them in the future.